Enlight-UW/enlight-club/README.md

 enlight-club
 ============

-The club landing page for Enlight at UW-Madison
+The club landing page for Enlight at UW-Madison.